freesewing/freesewing/markdown/org/docs/designs/bee/instructions/en.md

 <Note>

 You may prefer to wrap the one cup over the other at the midpoint.
-To do this place the sides of the cups at the otuer notches and lay their fronts pass the midpoint with the left on top.
+To do this place the sides of the cups at the other notches and lay their fronts pass the midpoint with the left on top.

 </Note>